 After the data has been collected, it is pretty useless until the results are tabulated and analyzed.
 From this, the marketing and/or sales departments can determine what types of records are selling on the market, and where they are selling, thus facilitating planning of future releases.

 To do their job successfully, the Consumer Researcher must have a great working knowledge about records, markets, the recording industry, and the music business as a whole, in order to have an idea of the types of questions to actually ask of consumers in a survey.

-He or she works closely with the Marketing and/or Sales Director and the department staff.
+He or she works closely with the Marketing and/or Sales Manager and department staff.
 It is also within the realm of the Consumer Researcher’s responsibility to recommend test marketing of a certain record in a certain area, while also maybe advising against promotion of a record in a certain area as a result of the test marketing.
 These recommendations are not the final word, however, and department directors can choose to either listen or ignore.

 Daily Music Career Info!
 Follow Us.